bharatsonwane/team-orbit/frontend/src/utils/README.md

 ### `RouteGuard.tsx`
 Contains a route protection component that handles role-based access control.
 Provides authorization checks and renders access denied pages for unauthorized users.

+**Note:** Validation schemas have been moved to `src/schemas/validation.ts` for better organization.

-### `validation.ts`
+### `date.ts`
-Contains Zod validation schemas for form validation throughout the application.
-Provides reusable validation rules for forms, common field validations, and TypeScript type inference.
+Contains date utility functions using datejs for natural language date parsing and manipulation.
+Provides easy-to-use functions for date formatting, parsing, and arithmetic operations.

 ## 🚀 Usage